dmbarbour/wikilon/docs/Runtime.md

 Objects can be shared, with efficient logical copying.
 But I also want to track sharing, such that I can accelerate update functions for linear arrays to perform in-place manipulations.

 I'll use write barriers and track a write set for each thread.
-A simple table of fields written would be sufficient, but I could represent this as `page->bitfield` table to reduce write barrier overheads when operating upon adjacent fields (e.g. for modifying an array structure).
-I think write barriers will still be expensive enough that I'll want to avoid them except where most useful - arrays, task updates, etc..
+Minimally, I could keep track of just the field addresses written.
+If I want to support lightweight rollback/transaction based error handling, it might be better to keep a little information about a written field's prior value.

 ## Parallelism and Threads